Accounting, Trust and Financial Management: Second Edition

 Weekly: Clear off operating bank accounts and post client payments.

-Quarterly: reviewing fee arrangements, KPI monitoring, / staffing or pricing adjustments.
+Quarterly: Reviewing fee arrangements, KPI monitoring, / staffing or pricing adjustments.

-On a periodic basis (annually): comprehensive ICS review, accounting policy update, compilation of documents for tax returns / other amateurization entries.
+On a periodic basis (annually): Comprehensive ICS review, accounting policy update, compilation of documents for tax returns / other amateurization entries.

 Client Communications and Billing Disputes